Optimal Control of Several Motion Models: Controlled Crowd Motion Models with Multiple Agents and Multiple Obstacles

-In this case although agent 1 is pushed to move faster than the other, the agents are still not in contact within a small period of time.
-The right hand side of \eqref{e35} serves as an upper bound of the time they are out of contact depending on their initial positions.
+$\bullet$ If $\oa_1s_1 < \oa_2s_2$: this case naturally satisfies the non-contact condition, implying agent 2 moves faster than agent 1, ensuring they remain apart.

+$\bullet$ If $\oa_1s_1 > \oa_2s_2$: here, the inequality in equation~\eqref{e34} sets an upper limit for the time period during which the agents can stay out of contact, based on their initial positions and velocities.

-We summarize the above work in Algorithm~2.
-This can be considered as an extension of the work in \cite{cm4} to general data settings.
-In what follows, we present two examples with distinct data sets illustrating the effectiveness of the proposed algorithm. \begin{example} Consider the controlled crowd motion problem with the following data:
+The work presented in the previous sections is encapsulated in Algorithm~1.
+This algorithm can be seen as an extension of the methodologies discussed in~\cite{cm4}, adapted to more general data settings.
+To demonstrate the effectiveness of this algorithm, we present two examples with distinct datasets.